 - Director, American Geophysical Union (AGU)

-Bras maintains an active international consulting practice, currently chairing a panel of experts that supervises the design and construction of a multibillion-dollar project to protect the city of Venice from floods.
-He has published two textbooks, more than 180 refereed journal publications, and several hundred other publications and presentations.
+Bras maintains an active international consulting practice.
+For many years he chaired a panel of experts that supervised the design and construction of a multibillion-dollar project to protect the city of Venice from floods.
+He has published two textbooks, more than 215 refereed journal publications, and several hundred other publications and presentations.